Ceramic to Metal Seals

 Ortech manufactures vacuum-tight, hermetically sealed assemblies including ceramic-to-metal, glass-ceramic, and glass-to-metal components.
 These seals are engineered to maintain structural integrity and performance under extreme operating conditions.

 Ceramic-to-metal sealing technology leverages the inherent properties of advanced ceramics—high thermal resistance, low thermal conductivity, dielectric strength, and corrosion resistance—while integrating the mechanical toughness and machinability of metals.
-This combination provides superior reliability in high-pressure, high-temperature, and chemically aggressive environments.
+This combination provides superior reliability in high-pressure, High temperature resistance, and chemically aggressive environments.

-Our hermetic components are designed for long-term stability, leak-tight performance, and resistance to thermal cycling, making them ideally suited for applications in aerospace propulsion systems, vacuum electronics, high-frequency devices, medical implants, and other mission-critical technologies.
+Our hermetic components are designed for long-term stability, Tight connection thanks to 100% helium leak test, High leak safety under extreme conditions. and resistance to thermal cycling, making them ideally suited for applications in aerospace propulsion systems, vacuum electronics, high-frequency devices, medical implants, and other mission-critical technologies.

 Ceramic-to-Metal Sealing Materials